 The FDA recalled a portion of the Attune knee replacement system in 2015, in a class II recall.
 Class II recalls are issued when a device is at risk of causing medically reversible or temporary negative health consequences.
 In this case, the recall was issued because it was discovered that a small wire spring coil that attaches to a post in a portion of the implant might come off.
 If it comes off during surgery without the surgeon noticing, the coil can become lodged inside the surgical site.

 The main issue is the mechanical loosening that occurs as the result of the bonding between the implant-cement surface and the tibial baseplate failing.
 Lawsuits have been filed alleging that the knee can become detached from the patient’s bone when loosening of the bond occurs.

 Knee replacement failure can be a sudden, or a slow process.
 It can occur right after the surgery is completed or may take several years.
 The side effects of the failure can include the pain of the failure itself and also the danger of falling and sustaining additional injuries.

 The loosening of an artificial knee replacement can chip the surviving bone and cause severe pain.
 The patient’s mobility is decreased because of the pain and when the device ultimately fails, the patient loses knee function.

 When the system fails entirely, it can cause life-altering, irreversible side effects.
 Many patients may have to endure a revision (second) surgery in attempt to repair the errors and the damage.
 The second surgery can sometimes result in even less mobility and greater pain than they had before they underwent the initial knee replacement surgery.

-If you or someone you know has a DePuy Synthes Attune Primary Total Knee System and has suffered the ill effects of this defective device, the law office of Meinhart, Smith & Manning, PLLC wants to help.
+If you or someone you know has a DePuy Synthes Attune Primary Total Knee System and has suffered the ill effects of this defective device, the Louisville injury lawyers at the law office of Meinhart, Smith & Manning, PLLC want to help.
 Call for a free case evaluation.